bwarren2/voting_2016/slides/content/slides-1.0/Education_vs_Race_vs_Shift.md

 {{<localplotly "education_vs_shift.html" 600 600>}}

+(These charts are interactive.
+Mouseover to get values of nearby points, or click the legend to show/hide series.)

 We can start to investigate the drivers of 2012->2016 Republican voting shift by examining the characteristics of each county.
 Here we see what fraction of a county has a high school degree or less vs the 2016 shift toward Trump.

 We can see [on the map]({{< ref "basic_maps" >}}) that the low outliers are Utah and Idaho.
 This makes sense; McMullin was a spoiler candidate for Republicans in those states and especially popular among Mormons, who disliked Trump.